tahaafzal5/the-rust-programming-language/Notes.md

 * `iter()` is a method that returns each element in a collection and `enumerate()` wraps the result of `iter()` and returns each element as part of a tuple.
 The first element is the index and the second is a reference to the element.
 * `first_space_index()` in main.rs is a good solution but since the return value `usize` is separate from the input `string`, there's no guarantee that it will still be valid in the future.
 Look at the caller of `first_space_index()`.
 In other words, `usize` isn't tied to the state of the `string` that could lead to bugs.
 * Rust has a solution to this problem: string slices, which is a reference to part of a string: `&string[starting_index..ending_index]`, where `ending_index` is one more than the index you want the slice to end.
-* Using the slice version `_string_slice()` will throw a compile error helping us catch the problem at compile time.
+* Using the slice version `_string_slice()` will throw a compile error helping us catch the problem at compile time since we now return `&str` instead of a `usize`.
 * String slices' type is `&str`.
 * `[0..2]` and `[..2]` are equal.
 You can drop the 0 if you want to start at 0 with this range syntax. `[3..]` means 3 onwards to the last index and `[..]` means the slice of the entire string.
 * **Note:** if we try to create a slice in the middle of multibyte character, the program will exit with an error.
 * We can improve the signature from `fn string_slice(string: &String) -> &str` to `fn string_slice(string: &str) -> &str`.
-  * If we have a string slice, we can pass that directly.
+  * If we have a string slice, we can pass that directly instead of having to convert to a `String` with `to_string()`.
-  * If we have a String, we can pass a slice of that String or a reference to the String.
+  * If we have a String, we can pass a slice of that String or a reference to the String, since Strings are `str`s.
-  * This flexibility takes advantage of "deref coersions".
+  * This flexibility takes advantage of "deref coersions" -- covered later.
   * Defining a function to take a string slice instead of a reference to a String makes our API more general.
-* String literals are string slices already
+* String literals are string slices already.

 #### Other Slices
 *  There's a more general type of slice as well.